 Loma Linda University School of Medicine’s Senior Awards Banquet is a time to reflect and honor graduating medical students.
 Award recipients were recognized for high achievement in academics, leadership and research.

-The 2024 Senior Awards Banquet was held on May 22 in the Wong Kerlee International Conference Center.
+The 2026 Senior Awards Banquet is scheduled for May 20, 2026 in Wong Kerlee International Conference Center.

 President's Award